quantum9Innovation/genus/README.md

 # Genus

+An implementation of a novel genetic algorithm for performing k-means over an arbitrary metric space

+---

+## General Overview

 Genus is a novel algorithm for efficiently clustering large datasets using the central ideas of k-means.
 Unlike k-means, it can be applied in arbitrary metric spaces, where centroids cannot be exactly defined.
 Instead, Genus attempts to find medoids by randomly sampling points in arbitrary clusters.